GMLC-TDC/HELICS/docs/user-guide/advanced_topics/commandInterface.md

 The only error paths are if the federate is not valid or not in a state to receive commands.
 The python calls are similar to other python calls.

+Only one command is returned per use of the `helicsFederateGetCommand()` or `helicsFederateWaitCommand()` API calls.
+It is possible multiple commands have been queued and to retrieve all of them, the API must be called multiple times.
+An API call when the command queue is empty will return a null string.